maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 All the usable parameters are listed in the `CSmPlayer` class (check the technical documentation about it).

 # Spawning a bot
-Spawnig a bot is almost the same as spawning a player.
+Spawning a bot is almost the same as spawning a player.
 The difference is that you have to put a BotPath on the map where the bot must be spawned.
-You can differentiate a bot by another by modifying his `kind` in the map editor (with a value between 0 and 10).
+You can differentiate bot from another by modifying their `kind` in the map editor (with a value between 0 and 10).
 In the script, you'll find them like this:

 {% highlight cpp %}
 foreach(Spawn in MapLandmarks_BotPath)